James Jean: Lotte Museum of Art

 In 2019, Lotte Museum of Art in Seoul hosted "Eternal Journey," a major retrospective of Jean's work.
 Over 500 works were on view in the exhibition, including large-scale paintings, sculpture, installation, video art, 150 comic book covers, and more than 200 drawings that served as the inspiration for many of the included works.
 Nine large-scale paintings explored the theme of obangsaek, or the five fundamental or cardinal colors, a traditional color schema representative of the order of the universe.

 Collaborating again with Judson Studios, the oldest family-operated stained-glass maker in the US, Jean created Gaia - Yellow Earth Center (2019), the centerpiece of the Lotte Museum of Art exhibition.
 The sculpture expands upon his earlier explorations into stained glass for "Azimuth," bringing his visual vocabulary to the traditional medium.
 Over eight feet in height, the illuminated sculpture, which combines water jet cutting, hand and airbrush painting, and fused glass, depicts the goddess Gaia with a slinking tiger in an all-over composition of natural and geometric elements.

 The exhibition was on view from April 4 through September 1, 2019 and is accompanied by an exhibition catalogue with essays by Yoon-Kyung Kwon, Chief Curator at Lotte Museum of Art; Hee-Kyung Song, Art Historian and Professor at Ewha Womans University; and Christopher James Alexander, Architecture, Art, and Design Consultant, Principal of CJA Creative Collaborations.

 NFTs

-On 4 March 2021 Jean sells his first NFT with his artwork "Slingshot".
-It was auctioned on NFT platform "Foundation" and sold the next day for $469,696.35.
+On 4 March 2021, Jean sold his first NFT with his artwork Slingshot.
+It was auctioned on NFT platform Foundation and sold the next day for $469,696.35.